Leeon-K/Leeon-K.github.io/_pages/about.md

 - Efficient LLMs
 - Computer Vision, Image/Video Anomaly Detection
-- LLM Reasoning, MLLM, LLM Application
+- LLM Reasoning, Vison-Language Models, LLM Application

+I also have a broad interest in other topics in AIG/Diffusion.

 <span style="color: green"> 🌟🌟 I will be in Glasgow, UK for BMVC 2024 on November 25th for BMVC 2024!
 Hope to meet many of you there! 🤗🤗 </span>

+🌟🌟🌟<span style="color: red">I am seeking PhD opportunities for Spring/Fall 2025.
+Please feel free to contact me. </span>

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->